Replacing anxiety: Coffee substitutes and caffeine-free alternatives

 Sadly, some quality-driven great tea rooms in London closed.
 One of the potential great was Tea Smith in East London.
 Great design, superb teas, fun tea bar, even chocolates from the best local patisserie (William Curley).
 It is not enough to be great to succeed.

-Most authentic, rare tea rooms in London shield themselves away from publicity.
-Particularly in a metropolis famous for its afternoon tea parades and dusty workers’ tea, keeping these gems under the trendy radar is wise.
-Serious tea connoisseurs follow the world of mouth or look at noncommercial, to tea seriously devoted websites like La Muse Blue.
-Thanks to my updated Top tea shops in London list, you too now can experience the highest quality teas available in the British capital.
+Most authentic, rare tea rooms in London tend to shield themselves away from publicity.
+In a metropolis famous for its afternoon tea parades and dusty workers’ tea, keeping these gems under the trendy radar is wise.
+Serious tea connoisseurs follow the word of mouth of their fellow camellia lovers.

 Dinner by Heston Blumenthal in London